Rotary Vane Vacuum Pumps and Systems Information

 Rotary vane vacuum pumps are typically powered by an electric source, either alternating current (AC) or direct current (DC).

-DC power sources use DC power from a battery.
+- DC power sources use DC power from a battery or power supply.

 Rotary vane vacuum pumps and systems can be either dry (oil-less) or oil-sealed based on the pump design.